Engerrs/ckanext-cloudstorage/README.md

 If you haven't already, setup [CKAN file storage][ckanstorage] or the file upload button will not appear.

+Sysadmins can choose where resources will be uploaded, FileStorage or CloudStorage.

+If CloudStorage is set, you must provide additional info needed for the uploading process:
+1.Driver
+2.Container_name
+3.Driver_options

+The info for `AWS S3` should be provided in JSON format, for example:

+    {
+    "CONTAINER_NAME": {"default": "Yes", "driver": "DRIVER", "driver_options": {"key" : "KEY", "secret": "SECRET_KEY"}},
+    "CONTAINER_NAME_2": {"driver": "DRIVER_2", "driver_options": {"key" : "KEY", "secret": "SECRET_KEY"}}
+    }

+You can provide more then one CONTAINER_NAME seperated by comma, with different keys and drivers.
+The `default` parameter is needed to select the container that will be used.

-Every driver takes two options, regardless of which one you use.
-Both the name of the driver and the name of the container/bucket are
+Both the name of the driver and the name of the container/bucket are case-sensitive
-case-sensitive:

-    ckanext.cloudstorage.driver = AZURE_BLOBS
-    ckanext.cloudstorage.container_name = demo

 You can find a list of driver names [here][storage] (see the `Provider Constant` column.)